Running a small business often means having to hire specialists to help get you where you’re trying to go.

 They have your best interests in mind.

 When selecting a business partner, it’s important to choose someone who genuinely wants your business to succeed.
 They aren’t just executing some generic template, they’re actually thinking about what’s best for you.
-Some of our best website features were developed when our partner considered what was best for the specific way we run our business.
+Some of our best website features were developed when our partner considered what was best for the specific way we run our business and for our customers.

 They communicate in a timely fashion.